l0wigh/Fluorite/EVO3.md

 - [ ] Discord not giving controls when reappearing on screen, a click is required
 - [ ] Missing EWMH
 - [ ] Missing Client message handling
-- [ ] Strange behavior from Firefox when setting the window fullscreen with binding
-    - It leave the fullscreen of Youtube videos for exemple
 - [ ] Create multiple files to have a cleaner project
 - [ ] Find and remove deadcode
 - [ ] (?)
 Rename functions that doesn't make sense